MaliDipak/Flask-RestAPI/readme.md

 # Flask RestAPI

 - **Description**: Flask RestAPI is a RESTful web application built using Flask, a lightweight Python web framework.
 It provides a user-friendly interface to perform CRUD operations on user data stored in a database.
 The application follows the Model-View-Controller (MVC) architectural pattern, separating concerns and enhancing maintainability.

 - **Features**:
   - RESTful API for managing user data
   - MVC architecture for improved organization
   - Routes for CRUD operations on users
   - Responsive HTML page for route information display
+  - JWT authentication for secure user access
+  - Middleware for request and response processing
+  - Decorators for route authorization and validation

 - **File Structure**
 ```